eyedoteye/C-Memory-Allocators/README.md

 Motivation
 ----------
-I was first introduced to memory allocators during my batch at the Recurse Center where I was encouraged and coerced into exploring a deeper level of game programming by, my now excellent friend, Mariano (seriously, [check him out](https://github.com/mtrebi), he's super cool).
+I have to thank my good friend Mariano for encouraging and coercing me to explore game programming at a deeper level (seriously, [check him out](https://github.com/mtrebi), he's super cool).
 I'm ever thankful of the time we spent scratching our heads and drawing _advanced rectangles_ on white boards.